-This classic 3 month budget overland trip runs between Istanbul & Beijing and is a wonderful gap year tour or career break, suitable for all ages and anyone with a passion for true adventure travel!
-On this expedition you will visit iconic sights as well as remote areas of the Silk Road including Central Asia, the Caucasus and the Stans.
+This classic 3 month budget overland trip runs from Istanbul to Beijing and is a wonderful gap year tour or career break, suitable for all ages and anyone with a passion for true adventure travel!
+On this expedition you will visit iconic sights as well as remote areas of the Silk Road including Central Asia’s 5 Stans, the Caucasus and the Far East.

 In total you will visit 10 countries on this madventure including Turkey, Georgia, Armenia, Azerbaijan, Turkmenistan, Uzbekistan, Tajikistan, Kyrgyzstan, Kazakhstan and China.

 Price: £3995 Expedition Payment + $2000 Local Payment

 Accommodation: 50% camping & yurts, 50% hotels, guest houses & hostels

 Group size: 25 is average, minimum is 15, maximum is 36

 Our proposed itinerary is here to give you an idea of where we will be going and what we will be doing during this expedition.
 This itinerary is the ideal route we would like to take providing all political and natural situations are acceptable during the time of our travels.
 Situations sometimes change during an expedition so please be prepared to take an alternative route in the event we encounter any problems.
 It’s all part of the adventure!

 Our journey begins in Istanbul, the city that separates Europe from Asia has it all, and you will revel in the history and culture it offers.
 Take a boat trip up the Bosphorus, marvel at the Aya Sofya and explore the opulent Topkapi Palace.
 At the end of the day soak your aches away in the Turkish baths and tantalise your taste buds with Turkish delights!